Mbaums465/PGVendorManager/Readme.txt

 Getting started is easy!
 The included "VendorMe.bat" file handles everything for you.

-1. Download the Files: Place "VendorMe.bat" and "PGVendorTracker.py" in the same folder.
+1. Download the Files: Place "VendorMe.bat", "playerlog_reader.py" and "PGVendorTracker.py" in the same folder.

 2. Run the Launcher: Double-click "VendorMe.bat".